MarineRoboticsGroup/SwarmRobot/README.md

 #### Registering Dynamixels

-As mentioned above, you can register and configure the Dynamixel motors using DYnamixel Wizard 2.0.
+As mentioned above, you can register and configure the Dynamixel motors using Dynamixel Wizard 2.0.
 This was the most simple platform for a quick set-up, and runs on Windows, Linux, and Mac.

 - Set up the Dynamixels with the U2D2, U2D2 Power Hub, and the power source.
 - Select Dynamixel X and port COM4 (or the port that the Dynamixel automatically connects to via USB)